 The main objective of this project is to establish a new therapeutic approach for glioblastoma (GBM) based on the use of RNAi technology (more specifically siRNA) to reduce the cellular levels of proteins involved in the survival and proliferation of tumor cells, making them more susceptible to anticancer drugs and/or radiation.

-In his presentation, Ceña showed that nanoparticles derived from dihydropyridines are not toxic to neurons and astrocytes, the brain cells that share anatomical space with glioblastoma.
 Additionally, this type of nanoparticles showed a high efficiency of siRNA transfection, decreasing the levels of target proteins both in commercial cells and in cells from glioblastoma patients obtained from tumor tissue resected during therapeutic surgery.
-The nanoparticles were markedly distributed in the central nervous system, the site where glioblastomas are located, indicating that they are potentially very useful for delivering drugs and siRNA to these tumors with a very poor prognosis.

 The use of tumours from patients with GBM and the correlation with the clinical data of these patients increases the relevance of the results obtained in this project and the probability that, in due course, they will reach the clinical setting.